 Hawkesbury River people.

-From the early 1920’s on, my father’s family in various combinations lived at the Hawkesbury River, mostly in this house but also in other nearby shacks and houses in the area.
-They gathered together every Christmas and Easter and celebrated the abundance of the river environment with the other neighbours of the time.
+From the early 1920’s on, my father’s family lived on the Hawkesbury River much of the time.
+They gathered together every Christmas and Easter and celebrated the abundance of environment with neighbours of the time.
 Many residents on this part of the river today are the descendants of those original people and I have known them all my life, watched their children grow and marry and have children themselves while the old people pass away.
 Now it’s getting close to my turn.
 My adult granddaughters are the fifth generation connected with this place.
 I am beginning a project documenting my family’s life on the river in a new book with photographs and illustrations, to be called Fluvial.

 The people in the photographs below are relatives or neighbours.
 All have passed on, although they have populated my memory and inspired my research and writing for decades.
-I have only realised recently that this is a photograph of the planting of a tree in memory of my grandfather Owen John Arnold who died in 1932.
-I remember that tree so well but it too is gone now, a casualty of its own too-powerful roots.
-In the first go-round for this project I painted a series of black and white oils, each 20 x 20 ins.
-One or two of them came out well, the others … disappointing.
+Here, the relatives and friends planted a tree in memory of my grandfather Owen John Arnold who died in 1932.
+I remember that tree so well.
+I had a rubber tyre as a swing and I still dream about it.

 Apart from the Hawkesbury River, Sydney’s inner-west has long been my home town.
 I live in the same house in Rozelle as I did in 1981.
 It was once part of a mostly nineteenth century working-class area full of early openers and butcher shops and timber yards.
 No longer.
 By the mid 2010s it was obvious that the good times were over.
 There was constant arboricide.
 There was nowhere to park.
 The traffic, the aircraft noise and above all the ceaseless sounds of “renovation” made it a daily struggle to be there.
 Those who had taken over this gentle historical area were gleefully engaged in the destruction of century-old streetscapes, destroying sandstone cliff-faces and overgrown gardens in order to build pocket-handkerchief size swimming pools with paving.
 It hasn’t been possible to leave this place, but it is painful to be there all the time.

 The Blue Mountains has always inspired me.
 For a long time I tried to paint the amazing landscape, the greens, blues, the extraordinary shapes.
 I didn’t want the classical landscape look.
-I liked the idea of flatness, in the way that indigenous people draw on the surface of the earth, but my painting teacher Tim Allen said that wasn’t right, I needed to use a properly painterly approach, with brush-strokes and perspective.
-So now I am learning how to do that, and how hard it is!
+I liked the idea of flatness, in the way that indigenous people draw on the surface of the earth, but my painting teacher Tim Allen said that wasn’t right, I needed to use a properly painterly approach.

 The series tried to capture some of the bizarre juxtapositions and the historical structure of this mountains town.
 I had hoped to complete a full set of 10 paintings.
 I more-or-less finished around six for my graduation assessment and intended to keep going.
 But other things intervened.
-In 2013 I had to give up my studio in Leichhardt and destroyed many of the half-completed paintings which I thought were terrible.
+In 2013 I had to give up my studio in Leichhardt and destroyed many of the half-completed paintings.

-In early 2018 I moved into a studio space in Katoomba and planned to start work again on the Katoomba series, along with some new multimedia works focussing on the close details of the mountains landscape – its botany, geology and visual forms.
+In early 2018 I found a studio space in Katoomba and planned to start work again on the Katoomba series.
 But in the aftermath of illness I had to be in Sydney again to visit doctors, hospitals, physiotherapists and counsellors.

-Soon though I had to be painting again.
-I decided to take workshops with painters such as Luke Sciberras, John Wilson, Robyn Collier, Robert Malherbe and others, mainly focussed on landscapes in the mountains or nearby country.
-I felt I was just getting going when the bushfires hit, then the pandemic and lockdowns.
-I still couldn’t finish the books I had been trying to write either.
+Eventually I felt strong enough to start again, and now I decided I needed some real technical training.
+I took workshops with painters such as Luke Sciberras, John Wilson, Robyn Collier, Robert Malherbe and others, mainly focussed on landscapes in the mountains or nearby country.
+I was just getting going when the bushfires hit, then the pandemic and lockdowns.
+I couldn’t finish the books I had been trying to write either.
 The year flew and by November it seemed maybe everything might come together again.
 My new works were included in a group show in Blackheath.
-I will be putting some of these works up here.
-The landscape work is continuing and I am experimenting with acrylics in my Rozelle house which may be a good place for my non-oil works.

 In want to focus on my landscape painting.
 This will overlap with writing about the history of landscape painting in Australia.